rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 ### XMLEntityExporter
 A consumer which is more powerful than the DbUnitEntityExporter:
-It renders each simple-type entity attribute as an XML attribute and each sub entity as nested XML element.
+It renders each simple-type entity attribute as an XML attribute and each sub-entity as a nested XML element.
-See the [Component Reference](component_reference.md) for more information.
+See the '[Component Reference](component_reference.md)' for more information.

-The example shows how to nest generation configuration
+The example shows how to nest generation configuration:

 ```xml
 <setup>